HMohammed96/HWA-Project/README.md

 What things you need to install the software and how to install them

-Version Control System: Git

-Database Management System: MySQL Server 5.7 (local or GCP instance)
+Git, MySQL Server 5.7 (local or GCP instance), Eclipse IDE, Maven, JUnit, Mockito, Selenium and Visual Code Studio.

-Back-End Programming Language: Java

-API Development Platform: Spring

-Front-End Web Technologies: HTML, CSS, JavaScript

-Build Tool: Maven

-Unit Testing: JUnit, Mockito

-User-Acceptance Testing: Selenium

 ### Installing